niranjanmundakkal/niranjanmundakkal/README.md

 - 🔹 **leetcode-solutions**
   Structured repository for DSA and coding problem practice in Python.

-- 🔹 **RESUME**
-  Resume and profile documents.

-> I’ll keep adding more polished projects here as I build stronger data engineering, ML, and backend systems.
+> I’m currently building more projects in data engineering, machine learning systems, and backend development.

 ---